jmk0/rome/README.md

 ## Filament Sensor

-You can use any type of sensor, jsut make sure to name it `toolhead_filament_sensor`.
+You can use any type of sensor, just make sure to name it `toolhead_filament_sensor`

 ```ini
 [filament_switch_sensor toolhead_filament_sensor]